 - If subcontractors are engaged, it is also the main electrical contractor’s responsibility to delegate the job and offer a comprehensive explanation for their appointment.

 Benefits of hiring contractors for electrical services

 An electrician is not the same as an electrical contractor.
 An electrician is a professional who has undergone extensive training and holds a licence to do electrical work.
 Typically, they will be involved in electrical repair, installation, and maintenance.
-An electrical contractor typically take care of the planning, is responsible for safety, security duties, team management and overseeing the project.
+An electrical contractor typically takes care of the planning and is responsible for safety, security duties, team management and overseeing the project.
 You can rely on them to complete the job correctly and without any defects or dangers.
 They are thoroughly trained and qualified for the task, and they have an Electrical Contractor licence that meets all public liability and other insurance standards.
 The electrical portion of the project is primarily the responsibility of the contractor.
 By completing recommended training from a nationally recognised training organisation, an electrician can advance to the level of Electrical Contractor.